Maudfer/SWStarter/README.md

 during development, though Compose smooths most of that over.
 In the end the pros of clarity and flexibility outweighed the added complexity for me.

-Using Redis at this stage might seem heavy, yet it let me play with background jobs and caching without committing to a full database.
+Using Redis at this stage might seem heavy, but I didn't want to keep hitting the public API without need, and it let me play with background jobs and caching without committing to a full database.
 If we swap it for something else later the rest of the code won't need much adjusting, which felt like a good compromise.

 ## Project Structure